blackblock-rocks/fluxchat/README.md

 ## Placeholders
 ### Standard Placeholders
-These placeholders are provided by gChat.
+These placeholders are provided by Fluxchat.

 * `{username}` or `{name}` - the players username
 * `{server_name}` - the name of the players current server